gustavo-f-b/rabbitmq/README.md

 ## Queue 🟥 🟧 🟨 🟩 🟦

-In RabbitMQ, a queue is a buffer that holds messages until they are consumed by a consumer application.
+The queue is a buffer that holds messages until they are consumed by a consumer application.
 It acts as a temporary storage location for messages within the messaging system.
 The messages in a queue can be consumed in a [first-in, first-out (FIFO)](https://en.wikipedia.org/wiki/FIFO_%28computing_and_electronics%29) order.

 ## Consumer 📮
-In RabbitMQ, a consumer is an application or component that receives and processes messages from a message queue.
+The consumer is an application or component that receives and processes messages from a message queue.
 It plays a crucial role in the messaging system by subscribing to specific queues and consuming messages that are published by producers.

 ## Try RabbitMQ